TommyClemenzaChen/mldep/README.md

 ## AWS Deplyoment production(idk more complicated guess) + Docker!
 * Create and build docker image and workflow
-  * Workflow file can be found in github actions
+  * Workflow file can be found in github actions, adjust the aws yaml file(we didnt use ecs)
 * Create IAM user with EC2containerREgistryFullcess and EC2FullAccess
   * download the csv for retrieve access key
 * Create ECR(private)